jowharshamshiri/refac/docs/getting-started.md

 ## What are Refac Tools?

-Refac Tools is a comprehensive suite of command-line utilities for developers and system administrators:
+Refac Tools is a suite of command-line utilities for developers and system administrators:

 - **refac**: Recursive string replacement in file names and contents
-- **scrap**: Smart temporary file management with a `.scrap` folder
+- **scrap**: Local project trash folder for unwanted files
 - **unscrap**: File restoration and undo operations
 - **verbump**: Automatic version management via git hooks